 The progressions in the singer-songwriter genre are not "standardized" as in blues.
 The following progressions are therefore to consider as suggestions to getting a feel of the style and perhaps ideas for your own songwriting.

-Try both strumming and finger picking techniques to reach the best expression for different progressions.
+Try both strumming and finger picking techniques or a mix between them to reach the best expression for different progressions.

 Am – Am/G – F – C – Csus – G – Am

 C – G/B – F/A – C/E – F – C/G – G – C